Kitrs-Co/.github/profile/README.md

-# We are the KITRS!
+# We are KITRS Co!
-This organization is composed of people who learned to code just to make some funny ideas.
+This organization is composed of people.

-Meet the members!
+Meet our members!

-"We **suck** at coding and using GitHub properly.
-It's a miracle if we can even get a repository 'finished'." -yellowstar520
+"We **suck** at coding and using GitHub properly, it's a miracle if we can even get a repository 'finished'." -yellowstar520